Intro To What Are The Ingredients For Italian Seasoning

 The bare minimum Ingredients for Italian seasoning can vary, but often include:

 Those first 3 are sometimes referred as the “Quick Italian Seasoning”.
 The ultimate final remaining 4 ingredients for Italian seasoning are these:

 - Parsley Flakes

 In some Italian seasonings, garlic is a common addition, as are salt and pepper, and sometimes sugar.
 However, after our research, we observed that actual recipes will have those often already as separate ingredients so, you don’t want to disrupt the traditional intention of Italian seasonings.
 This recipe is designed as a true recipe for generally how Italian Seasonings are intended to save time but are to have that generic common, always added set of ingredients.
-Most recipes are going to have Italian Seasoning as one ingredient and then they’ll have those other spices like garlic, salt, pepper, cayenne, etc. as their additional ingredients.

 - 1 tbsp Oregano

 - ¼ tbsp Basil

 - 1 tbsp Parsley Flakes optional